srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 In this exercise, you will create a Stream Analytics job that outputs logging messages to Blob storage.
 You will then use Storage Explorer in the Azure Portal.

-This will enable us to verify that our route includes the following settings:
+This will enable you to verify that your route includes the following settings:

 * **Name** - vibrationLoggingRoute
 * **Data Source** - DeviceMessages